About my Math & CS scientific research

 - Research opportunities for students in our group.

-- Research topics: width params, logic alg, crossing number, geometric graphs, planar cover,
+- Research topics: width params, graph logic, crossing number, geometric graphs,

 - See also the complete publication and conference lists.